 Investors have been known to park their surplus capital in an overnight fund or liquid fund because they offer better returns than a bank savings a/c or Fixed Deposit.

 However, both overnight funds and liquid funds are different in certain ways.
 This blog will help you understand these differences to know what is better: overnight funds or liquid funds.
-Before adopting any investment strategy, it's advisable to download the Cube Wealth app and consult a Cube Wealth Coach who can provide guidance based on your risk tolerance.
+You can consult a Cube Wealth Coach or download the Cube Wealth App.

 Overnight funds are open-ended debt schemes.
 A typical overnight fund will invest in debt and money market instruments that mature overnight.